nem035/logee.js/README.md

 <script>

-    // initialize Logee
+	/*
+    Initialize Logee.

-    /* By default, Logee is attached to the console.
+	  By default, Logee is attached to the browser console.
-       This means extended console methods log both in the browser and in the Logee box */ Logee.init();
+		This means extended console methods log BOTH in the browser and in the Logee box.
+  */
+	Logee.init();

 	// displays each argument on a new line, colored by its type